 You can even sometimes spot dolphins and humpback whales if you’re super lucky!

-To give you the best possible chance of seeing sea turtles, book onto a snorkeling tour in Chileno Bay.
-The knowledgeable guides know the best places to find the turtles.
+For the best possible chance of seeing sea turtles, I’d recommend joining a snorkeling tour in Chileno Bay like I did.

-If snorkeling isn’t your thing, you can also book onto a kayaking tour and spot turtles from the comfort of your kayak instead.
+If snorkeling isn’t your thing then you could book onto a kayaking tour and spot turtles from the comfort of your kayak instead.

 There are plenty of other fun activities to try out on Chileno Beach including heading out on a sailing cruise, horseback riding along the beach or just sunbathing on the beach itself.